 Survival: Although greater sage-grouse congregate on leks and nest on the ground, behaviors that should subject them to higher predation rates, their large size limits the number of predators (especially avian predators) that prey upon them.
 Thus, greater sage-grouse tend to have higher survival rates than other species of grouse, with females (55-75%) surviving at a higher rate than males (35-60%).
 However, these relatively high survival rates are combined with relatively low reproductive rates, resulting in populations that do not fluctuate as widely as those of other grouse species.

 Population Status: Greater sage-grouse populations across most of their range have been experiencing long-term population declines since the mid-1960s.
 It has been estimated that the number of sage-grouse in the 1960s and 70s were double or triple current numbers, depending on the region investigated.

 Current Problems and Threats: The distribution and abundance of sage-grouse have declined dramatically throughout the range for both species.
-The Gunnison sage-grouse currently is classified as a "candidate species" and petitions have been filed to list the greater sage-grouse.
+The Gunnison sage-grouse currently is listed under the Endangered Species Act and numerous petitions and lawsuits have been filed to list the greater sage-grouse.
 The primary threats to sage-grouse populations include habitat loss, degradation, and fragmentation due to conversion of native sagebrush communities to croplands and pasture for livestock, excessive livestock grazing that degrades the remaining sagebrush communities, herbicide treatment, invasion of non-native plants and the resulting unnatural fire regimes, and energy development.